ffoflonker/gene-neighborhoods/README.md

 select: select for neighborhoods containing certain species.
 Useful for comparing to outgroup species, can lower minimum number of orthologs.

 default_clean: default method of cluster finding, with a cleanup step to remove genes under the minimum ortholog number threshold.
 Helps remove background synteny.

+select_clean: 'select' method of cluster finding, with a cleanup step to remove genes under the minimum ortholog number threshold and not selected for.
+Helps remove background synteny.

 --stats